mtamannaee/Vis-Trec/ReadMe.md

 * *What is Vis-Trec?
 Where can I get it?
 How to set up?*
-* Full youtube tutorial on how to use this application on this link : https://youtu.be/mp-INKk2FX4

 ## Vis-Trec Application Steps<img src="https://github.com/mtamannaee/Vis-Trec/blob/master/Images/GUI%20windows.png" height="145%" width="145%">
 ### Step 1 : trec_eval Compilation